withastro/roadmap/proposals/0026-component-interface.md

 Since we can fairly easily achieve this in a way that is backward compatible, we can add support for it in our tooling first, document it (replacing our current `interface Props` documentation) and users will passively migrate to it.

 Additionally, the editor tooling could warn when `interface Props` is used and provide a code action to migrate to the new interface to make migration as easy as possible.

+Ultimately, we can remove support for `interface Props` in a future major version of Astro as we see fit.

 # Unresolved questions